-1 (set) - A high to low transition has occurred on one of the port pins.
+1 (set) - A valid transition has occurred on one of the port pins.

-0 (clear) - No high to low transition has occurred on any of the port pins.
+0 (clear) - No valid transition has occurred on any of the port pins.

-This bit is set when a high to low transition is detected on any of the port A pins and if KIE equals one.
-The KF flag is cleared by accessing the port A register.
+This bit is set when a valid transition is detected on any of the port A pins; a keyboard interrupt request will be generated, if keyboard interrupts are enabled (only if KIE is set).
+The KF flag is cleared by resetting the IRSTATE register, or by setting KEYCLR = 1 in the system option register.